EmBioSys Lab

 Laboratory of Microbiology, Wageningen University

-We wish to design superior CRISPR enzymes through the process of directed evolution.
+We aim to design superior CRISPR enzymes through the process of directed evolution.
 To do so, we are developing high-throughput microfluidic platforms and novel downstream screening assays.

 Department of Biochemistry, Maastricht University